 LEARNING FROM THE

 Accept for the sake of argument that the free software community actually works, actually produces high-quality products capable of competing in the market with proprietary alternatives.
 Concede for a moment that the adoption of Creative Commons licenses shows there are millions of creators out there who want to share their works with others.
-REDUCTIL FOR SALE, Many of those creators even want to allow the world to build on their material.
-Indeed, let us concede that the whole history of the Web, from Wikipedia to the obsessive and usefully detailed sites created on everything from Vikings to shoe polishes, REDUCTIL price, shows a desire to share one’s knowledge, to build on the work of others one has never met.
+Many of those creators even want to allow the world to build on their material.
+Indeed, let us concede that the whole history of the Web, from Wikipedia to the obsessive and usefully detailed sites created on everything from Vikings to shoe polishes, shows a desire to share one’s knowledge, to build on the work of others one has never met.
 These efforts are remarkably varied.
 Some are ultimately aimed at profit—even if their results are free.
 Think of IBM’s open source initiatives or musicians who release Creative Commons-licensed work in order to get more club gigs.
-Some are provided as a volunteer act of benevolence or civic duty, even if they “compete” with expensive proprietary alternatives, REDUCTIL FOR SALE.
+Some are provided as a volunteer act of benevolence or civic duty, even if they “compete” with expensive proprietary alternatives.
 Think of Wikipedia or MIT’s OpenCourseWare.
 When the infrastructure for this collaboration does not exist, it gets assembled—and quickly.
 Both the GPL and Creative Commons are examples.
 Accept all of this.
-REDUCTIL FOR SALE, So what.
+So what?

 Lesson number one comes from the nonprofit activities—everything from Wikipedia to Web sites created by enthusiasts.
 People like to create and wish to share.
 In many cases they will do so without financial reward.
 A surprising amount of useful, creative, or expressive activity is generated without any financial incentive at all.